microsoft/botframework-solutions/docs/virtual-assistant/gettingstarted.md

 - Update your `appsettings.json` file with the newly created .bot file name and .bot file secret.
-- Run the following command and retrieve the InstrumentationKey for your Application Insights instance and update `InstrumentationKey` in your `appsettings.json` file.
+- Run the following command and retrieve the InstrumentationKey for your Application Insights instance, then add the following `InstrumentationKey` entry to your `appsettings.json` file.

 ```
 msbot list --bot YOURBOTFILE.bot --secret YOUR_BOT_SECRET